Md-Aman45/finance-dashboard/README.md

 This project is a backend system for a finance dashboard that manages users, financial transactions, and provides analytical insights.

-It is designed with a clean architecture, role-based access control, and real-world data handling in mind.
+It is built with a clean, scalable architecture and focuses on real-world backend practices such as authentication, authorization, and data-level security.
-The goal of this project is to demonstrate strong backend fundamentals, not just feature implementation.

 ---

 ## 🧠 Key Highlights

-* 🔐 JWT-based Authentication (No cookies, API-focused design)
+* 🔐 JWT-based Authentication (stateless, header-based)
 * 🛡️ Role-Based Access Control (Viewer, Analyst, Admin)
-* 📊 Data-Level Security (Users can only access permitted data)
+* 🔒 Data-Level Security (users access only permitted data)
 * ⚙️ Clean Architecture (Controller → Service → Model)
-* 📈 Aggregation APIs for dashboard insights
+* 📊 Aggregation APIs for dashboard analytics
-* 🧩 Simple, scalable, and maintainable codebase
+* 🧩 Simple, maintainable, and scalable codebase

 ---